inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 <br><br>

 **KEY TERRAFORM COMMANDS**
-- init - get the provider based on selected resouces
+- init - get the provider based on selected resources
 - plan - once you define the resources, shows what you are about to do
 - apply - do what is in the .tf files
 - destroy - bring down all that is in the .tf file
 <br><br>

 **REQUIREMENTS**
-1. Teraform Client
+1. Terraform Client
 2. GCP Account
 3. Google SDK - so that you can interact with the VMs from your command line
 <br><br>